naman-sfs/naman-sfs/README.md

 - 🌱 I’m currently learning whatever I find interesting...
 - 💞️ I’m looking to collaborate on GenAI
 - 📫 How to reach me 'Please Don't 😄'
-- ⚡ Fun fact: Part-time coder, full time coffee lover
+- ⚡ Fun fact: I code so that I can drink coffee, I drink coffee so that I can code.